DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/MGS Variables/Quoted String.md

 Quotes and certain other characters must be escaped (`\"`) inside a quoted string.

-Quoted strings satisfy the requirement for anything that calls for a [[String]].
+Quoted strings satisfy the requirement for anything that calls for a [[string]].